YuanyuanTong/hangouts-jason-parser/README.md

 # hangouts-jason-parser
 This is a C++ parser for Hangouts.json from Google takeout.
+It is based on RapidJSON parser.

 This parser can read a Hangouts.json file and store chat history data into a ConversationList object.